 We inherited a number of Little Little Golden Books a few years ago.
 These are tiny, child-sized versions of the regular Little Golden books.
 I am not, for the most part, a fan of the writing in the Little Golden Books, which seems to be from the era of Dick and Jane and varies from patriarchal to nonsensical.

-But the opening passage in a book called “We Help Daddy”, by Mini Stein, has stuck in my head for some time now due to its similarity to William Faulkner’s recognizable style and his novel “The Sound and the Fury” in particular.
+But the opening passage in a book called “We Help Daddy”, by Mini Stein, has stuck in my head for some time now due to its similarity to William Faulkner’s recognizable style and voices of certain of his characters in the novels “As I Lay Dying” and “The Sound and the Fury” in particular.

 The story “We Help Daddy” is told in the first person by Sue, a girl of about 3 or 4 years old who helps her older brother and her father with household chores.